1 Corinthians 5 – Confronting Immorality in the Church

 i.
 All discipline in the church is to be carried out in this attitude of restoration, not condemnation.
 As Paul also wrote, And if anyone does not obey our word in this epistle, note that person and do not keep company with him, that he may be ashamed.
 Yet do not count him as an enemy, but admonish him as a brother.
 (2 Thessalonians 3:14-15)

 ii.
 “Church discipline is not a group of ‘pious policemen’ out to catch a criminal.
 Rather, it is a group of brokenhearted brothers and sisters seeking to restore an erring member of the family.”
 (Wiersbe)

 f.
-Paul does not say the church should take away the sinning man’s salvation.
+That his spirit may be saved: Paul does not say the church should take away the sinning man’s salvation.
 The church does not grant salvation; it certainly cannot take it away.
 But there are cases, for the good of the sinner, and for the good of the church, when someone should be put out of the congregation.

 i.
 Some call this “excommunication” or “disfellowshipping” a person.
 They are to be put outside the congregation until they repent.
 In today’s church culture, this rarely brings a sinner to repentance, because they can so easily just go to another church and pretend that nothing happened at their old church.
 Or, it is easy for them to play the victim, and act as if their former church was cruel towards them.
 While it is true that some churches have been cruel towards their members, and have unjustly put some out of the congregation, it does not mean the church should never practice the Biblical principles Paul teaches here.
 It is to be done, for both the good of the church and the good of the sinner.